carden24/Bioinformatics_scripts/Mohn_Lab_Computational_research_best_practices.md

 <p>To create reproducible, sound, and clear computational research.</p>

 <p>Computers are powerful tools in research but scientist are not usually trained in software development tools though they can benefit from already established best practices.
-This practices are oriented for making the research easier to reproduce, and scientifically sound.</p>
+These practices are oriented for making the research easier to reproduce, and scientifically sound.</p>

 <p>These standards are strongly based on these three articles: </p>

 * Best Practices for Scientific Computing [doi:10.1371/journal.pbio.1001745]  (http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001745)